-Bachelor’s-to-Master’s Degree Options in Business Administration
+Bachelor’s-to-Master’s Accelerated Degrees in Business Administration

 Choose any undergraduate major for your bachelor’s degree while taking courses that count towards the master of business administration (MBA).
 Then complete our accelerated MBA in just one year of study beyond your bachelor’s degree.
 You’ll master business fundamentals as well as key principles of socially and environmentally responsible leadership.
 When you graduate, you’ll have the skills to make a positive impact as a leader in businesses, nonprofit organizations, and social enterprises.

 Major in any subject you want as an undergraduate while completing foundational courses in management.
 After you finish your bachelor’s degree, take just one semester of graduate courses to earn your master of management (MM).
 You’ll gain business knowledge that will help you shine in any field as well as socially responsible values that will help you make a positive impact in your career and community.